-There’s no doubt this is a fun day out, especially when the kids get a laugh at some of our older modes of transport.
+There is no doubt this is a fun day out, especially when the kids get a laugh at some of our older modes of transport.
 Seriously though, it really is an eye opener to see just how much transport has changed over the years, thanks to modern technology.

 The Riverside Museum Of Transport And Travel

 The exterior of the building, with its strikingly modern design, is inspiring, and it adds to the mystique because it doesn’t give you the slightest hint of what you’re about to find inside.
-It’s like crossing an invisible line that takes you into another time zone.
+It’s a bit like crossing an invisible line that takes you into another time zone.

 THE TALL SHIP